oroinc/documentation/user_guide/notification_rules.rst

 Automatic Notification
 ======================

-In OroCRM you can specify conditions at which a mailing will be generated based on a pre-defined :ref:`email template <user-guide-email-template>`.
+In OroCRM, you can specify conditions at which emails will be sent based on a pre-defined :ref:`email template <user-guide-email-template>`.

 Create a Notification Rule
 --------------------------

-Notification rules define a situation to trig a mailing.
+Notification rules define a situation to generate and send the emails.
 A notification rule can only be created for a specific email template available in the system.

 To create a notification rule:

-- Go to the *System → Emails → Notification Rules*
+- Go to *System → Emails → Notification Rules*
 - Click the :guilabel:`Create Notification Rules` button
-- Define the general mailing details and the list of recipients
+- Define the general details of the emails to be sent and the list of recipients

 General
 ^^^^^^^